epics-e3/epics-e3.github.io/src/getting-started/2-e3-ioc.md

 Two core ideas in e3 are:

-1. dynamically loading libraries, and
+- **Dynamically loading libraries** - no IOC application build step required
-2. wrapping community modules rather than forking them.
+- **Wrapping community modules** rather than forking them

 e3 has no IOC application build step.
 Each IOC runs `iocsh`, and startup scripts use `require` to load libraries and set up data-file search paths.